-In this article, I will show you how to deploy an SFTP service on Files.com and integrate it with Microsoft Azure.
+In this article, we will show you how to deploy an SFTP service on Files.com and integrate it with Microsoft Azure Storage.

-If you still want to deploy a secure FTP with Azure blob storage without using containers, then you want to look at a very interesting deployment solution from Files.com where you can deploy a secure FTP and then integrate with Microsoft Azure where you can mount an existing container or sync your files to/from Azure storage.
+If you still want to deploy a secure FTP with Azure blob storage without using containers and have a redundant copy for disaster recovery, then you want to look at a very interesting deployment solution from Files.com where you can deploy a secure FTP and then integrate it with Microsoft Azure where you can mount an existing container or sync your files to/from Azure storage.

 You can mount or sync with any cloud provider of your choice including Google, Amazon S3, Microsoft Azure, Box, Dropbox, Wasabi, Backblaze B2, Rackspace, and any on-premises or 3rd party.

 Files.com supports two types of remote storage integrations as follows:

 1) Remote Server Mount: This allows you to work with data stored with the remote storage (e.g. Azure blob) service right from your Files.com site.
 This is accomplished by mounting a remote server or storage container into a folder in Files.com.
 The files remain on the remote server.
 This is great for when you want to work with your remote files as if they’re stored locally without actually having to copy all the files over and pay for storing them in two places.

 2) Remote Server Sync: This allows you to sync to any cloud provider in three different sync modes:

 - Push files from Files.com to a remote server (e.g. Azure storage blob).